kali/kali.github.io/_posts/2016-02-01-Lets-optimize.md

 and terrible for performance: CSV, Json, XML.

-It is still frown upon to use a binary format, but we will probably have to get uses to it.
+It is still frown upon to use a binary format, but we will probably have to get used to it.
 Text formats are for Debug mode.
 HTTP is moving from a text format to a Binary format.
 We have been doing HTTP in Debug mode for 20 years, this is probably enough.
 Let's grow up, develop tools to pretty print these new formats and protocols, and stop wasting so much computing power.
 Maybe we will